-If the student has an IEP (ESE students) or a 504 Plan, please be aware that accommodations provided in the classroom and on State tests such as the FSA and ELA are NOT AUTOMATICALLY PROVIDED for College Board (SAT, AP, PSAT, Subject Tests) testing or ACT testing.
-Accommodations must be applied for to the test companies with the assistance of designated school personnel.
+If the student has an IEP (ESE student) or a 504 Plan, please be aware that accommodations provided in the classroom and on State tests such as the FSA, ELA, B.E.S.T.
+EOCs, and FAST Mathematics are NOT AUTOMATICALLY PROVIDED for College Board (SAT, AP, PSAT, Subject Tests) testing or ACT testing.
+Accommodations must be applied for thru the test companies with the assistance of designated school personnel.
 Decisions about accommodations are made by the companies based on recent documentation of the disability, test data supporting the need for accommodations, and timely submission of the application.
-The websites of the two companies contain information about the process and time lines.
+The websites of the two companies contain information about the process and timelines.

-- Deadline for PSAT is always mid August
+- Deadline for PSAT is typically mid August

 - Deadline for AP exams is usually February

 - Deadline for IB exams is May of the year prior to them

 - Deadline for ACT and SAT is typically by the registration deadline.
 Contact your guidance department at least 2 weeks prior to this deadline.

 If you wish to apply or need more information, please contact your counselor.